Phosphoryl nitride

-Phosphoryl nitride in chemistry is a reactive intermediate with the structure OPN.
-It is a linear oxygen phosphorus nitrogen molecule with a formal double bond between P and O (phosphoryl) and a triple bond (nitride) between P and N. It can be obtained in argon matrix isolation at 16 K by laser photolysis of phosphoryl triazide, OP(N_{3})_{3}.
-OPN and its isomer ONP can interconvert by photoisomerization.
-Both are valence isoelectronic to N2O.
+Phosphoryl nitride is an inorganic chemical with the structure O=P≡N. It is a linear molecule consisting of oxygen, phosphorus, and nitrogen.
+It has a formal double bond between P and O (a phosphoryl substructure) and a triple bond between P and N (a nitride).
+It can be obtained in argon matrix isolation at 16 K by laser photolysis of phosphoryl triazide, OP(N_{3})_{3}.
+The O=P≡N molecule and its isomer O^{–}–N^{+}≡P can interconvert by photoisomerization.
+Both of these linear molecules are valence isoelectronic to N2O.
+The stabilities of OPN, ONP, and a cyclic isomer have been studied theoretically in terms of relative stability and periodic-table trends.

 Bulk phosphoryl nitride has many polymorphs, similar to its isoelectronic counterpart, silicon dioxide.